 Do you ever watch your cat and wonder what in the world they’re doing?
 It seems like they’re always up to something, but a lot of the time their behavior is a mystery.
-Even though we may not fully understand why our cats do certain things, we love them for their quirkiness and funny mannerisms.
+Even though we may not fully understand why our cats do certain things, we love them for their funny mannerisms.
+Here’s some of their quirks, explained.

 In the wild, cats often use small enclosed spaces to hide from predators and stalk prey.
 These spaces make them feel safe and reduce stress levels.